 5. Enjoy the local wine

-Considering its location just 80 miles from Africa, the wine industry is necessarily the first thing that pops to mind when thinking of Lanzarote.
+Considering its location just 80 miles from Africa, the wine industry is the first thing that pops to mind when considering Lanzarote.
 But wine production on Lanzarote dates back to the 15th century.

 Many of Europe’s vineyards were destroyed by the plague in the 19th century but Lanzarote escaped.
-So they are their own roofstock and quite unique.
+So they are their own rootstock and quite unique.

 The key white grapes of Lanzarote are Malvasia, Moscatel and Diego.
 Red grapes are listan negro and syrah.
 These are light, drinkable wines that are perfectly suited to the warm climate – and generally very reasonably priced.

-It is possible to take both wine and craft beer tours on the island.
+Taking wine and craft beer tours on the island is possible.
 Some of the bigger wineries have cellar door tastings.
 I visited El Grifo, the oldest winery on the island.

 El Grifo has a wine museum where you can learn more about its history and the production process.
 There are some great views of the volcanic vineyards on its lovely grounds.